Keyboard shortcuts

 • Commands where evaluation runs: apply / destroy

-• Commands where evaluation does not run: build / check / state list / state diff / state sync / tags / version / secret-to-genesissecret
+• Commands where evaluation does not run: build / check / plan / status / state list / state diff / state drift / tags / version / secret-to-genesissecret

 The evaluation mode follows spec.context_match_mode (or / and, default or).
 See tazuna.yaml schema - context_matches for details.